GameServerManagers/LinuxGSM-Docs/Telegram.md

 ```

-# Create a Telegram Group
+# Telegram Group
-Once the bot is created it will need to join a group to send alerts.
+Use this step If you want to send alerts to a group.
+If not skip to _retrieve chat id_.

+## Setup a New Group
 1. Select `New Group`

 ![New Group](http://i.imgur.com/smvfyqR.png)